MIDiA Data Spotlight: Home Technology Ownership is Going Both Deep and Wide

 This is part of MIDiA’s data snapshot series in which we spotlight curated consumer datasets.

-Smart TVs and games consoles are the two most widely owned devices – XXX and XXX consumer penetration respectively.
-Games consoles are an old and stable category, within which Sony Playstation accounts for XXX of ownership, Microsoft Xbox XXX and Nintendo XXX Smart TVs are clearly a much more recent development and are building solid momentum, though not all of these sets are being used as smart TVs by their owners.
+Smart TVs and games consoles are the two most widely owned devices – and consumer penetration respectively.
+Games consoles are an old and stable category, within which Sony Playstation accounts for of ownership, Microsoft Xbox and Nintendo Smart TVs are clearly a much more recent development and are building solid momentum, though not all of these sets are being used as smart TVs by their owners.